neumino/neumino.github.io/movies.md

-### Mindhorn
+### Shepherds and Butchers
-*Released on 2017-05-05, vote average 7.3*
+*Released on 2017-05-12, vote average 5*

-A washed up actor who played Mindhorn, a secret agent with a bionic eye, returns to the Isle of Man, the area where his most famous role was set, to help catch a killer.
+A lawyer takes on a case of a prison guard in South Africa who is traumatized by the executions he&#39;s witnessed.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/lA5njebTiZY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/iPVOtTJ4qHI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>